EB5AN State of Oregon Regional Center

-Let Us Create Your Own Oregon EB-5 Regional Center
+Let Us Help You to Create Your Own Oregon EB-5 Regional Center

-Our Team Will Complete Your I-924 Application for an Oregon EB-5 Regional Center in 3 Weeks with Refund Guarantee
+Our Team Will Complete Your I-924 Application for an Oregon EB-5 Regional Center in Three Weeks

-Targeted Employment Area (TEA) Approval Letter in Oregon for EB-5 Oregon Regional Center Projects
+Targeted Employment Area (TEA) Qualification Report in Oregon for EB-5 Oregon Regional Center Projects

-If you still need assistance with getting an official EB-5 TEA letter for your EB-5 regional center project in Oregon, please contact us directly by phone at 1-800-288-9138 or via e-mail at firstname.lastname@example.org, or simply order an EB-5 TEA Qualification Report.
+If you still need assistance with preparing your EB-5 TEA report for your EB-5 regional center project in Oregon, please contact the EB5AN team directly by phone at 1-800-288-9138 or via e-mail at firstname.lastname@example.org, or simply order an EB-5 TEA Qualification Report.

 About the State of Oregon and the Economic Climate of our EB-5 Oregon Regional Center

-Our Oregon EB-5 regional center was created to provide an investment vehicle for qualified foreign investors seeking to obtain permanent resident status in the United States of America through an investment in a USCIS-approved EB-5 regional center with geographic coverage of all 36 counties in the state of Oregon.
+The EB5AN Oregon EB-5 regional center was created to provide an investment vehicle for qualified foreign investors seeking to obtain permanent resident status in the United States through an investment in a USCIS-approved EB-5 regional center with geographic coverage of all 36 counties in the State of Oregon.

 Oregon: Population and Income Demographics

-According to the 2010 U.S. Census, the state of Oregon had a population of approximately 3.1 million people over the age of.
-Of this, there are approximately 2 million people in the labor force, with 1.7 million who are employed and 222 thousand who are unemployed.
-These population numbers represent approximately 1.5 million households in the state of Oregon.
+According to the 2010 U.S. Census, Oregon has a population of approximately 3.1 million people over the age of 16.
+Within this group, there are approximately 2 million people in the labor force, with 1.7 million who are employed and 222,000 who are unemployed.
+These population numbers represent approximately 1.5 million households.

 Oregon: Unemployment Trends

-The state of Oregon covers an area of 98,381 square miles, with a width of 400 miles and a length of 360 miles.
-This implies a population density of 40.9 people/square mile, which makes Oregon the 39th most densely populated state in the United States.
+Oregon covers an area of 98,381 square miles, with a width of 400 miles and a length of 360 miles.
+This implies a population density of 40.9 people per square mile, which makes Oregon the 39th-most densely populated state in the United States.

-The capital of the state of Oregon is Salem, the largest city is Portland, and the largest metro area is the Portland metropolitan area.
-The Gross Domestic Product (GDP) of the state of Oregon in 2010 was $174 billion.
-This implies a CAGR ’00-’10 rate of 4.42% and a per capita GDP of $43,519.
-Oregon has the 25th-largest economy in the United States today by GDP.
+The capital of Oregon is Salem, the largest city is Portland, and the largest metro area is the Portland metropolitan area.
+The gross domestic product (GDP) of Oregon in 2010 was $174 billion.
+This implies a compound annual growth rate from 2000 to 2010 of 4.42% and a per capita GDP of $43,519.
+Oregon has the 25th-largest economy in the United States by GDP.

 Oregon State Government & EB-5 Investment Financial and Employment Statistics

 Personal consumption expenditure is the primary measure of consumer spending on goods and services and is a primary engine driving economic growth.
-Oregon personal consumption expenditures grew from $0.13 trillion in 2012 to $0.15 trillion in 2014.
-From 2013 – 2014, total personal consumption expenditure grew by 7.1%.
+Oregon personal consumption expenditure grew from $0.13 trillion in 2012 to $0.15 trillion in 2014.
+From 2013 to 2014, total personal consumption expenditure grew by 7.1%.

 Oregon: State government finances (2013)

-Since 2009, Oregon has seen an increased growth of privately-owned housing units both in new buildings and housing units.
-In 2014, roughly 2,800 privately-owned units were authorized by building permits.
-Most of these units are constructed in Oregon’s largest cities, which include Portland, Eugene, Salem, Gresham, and Hillsboro.
+Since 2009, Oregon has seen increased growth of privately owned housing units, both in new buildings and housing units.
+In 2014, roughly 2,800 privately owned units were authorized by building permits.
+Most of these units are in Oregon’s largest cities, which include Portland, Eugene, Salem, Gresham, and Hillsboro.